sensible-hq/sensible-docs/readme-sync/v0/integrations/sdk-typescript.md

 ## Source files

 - [Typescript SDK repo](https://github.com/optimizely/python-sdk)
-- changelog <-- todo maintain a changelog in the repo???
+- changelog <-- todo maintain a changelog in the repo??? depends on if we version...probably cut for now?

 ## Extraction parameters